mike99mac/minimy-mike99mac/gcode/README.md

 This assumes the wood is the exact same size and aligned in the exact same place.

 Because the panel is over 30" (max of my CNC machines), it must be cut twice, rotate 180 degrees between jobs.
-After is the main panel jobs, it is cut on the tablesaw to create four pieces: the front, the bottom, the back and interior divider.
+After is the main panel jobs, it is cut on the tablesaw to create four pieces: the front, the bottom, the back and enclosure divider.

 The following G-code files in this repo are used on a CNC machine to cut out all the pieces.